Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 The provided data had the data splitted into training and validation sets.

-The code for my final model is located in the 55th cell of the ipython notebook.

 My final model consisted of the following layers:

 | Layer         		|     Description	        					|